es-ude/elastic-ai.runtime.cloud/README.md

 You can either install a broker on your machine or run it via docker.
 The default for the project is [Mosquitto](https://mosquitto.org/) by Eclipse.
 The elastic-AI.runtime communicates with the broker on port 1883.
-If you want the broker to communicate with the elasticNode over the network, you may need to open the port 1883 on your local machine's firewall.
+If you want the broker to communicate with the elasticNode over the network, you may need to open port 1883 on your local machine's firewall.

 #### Run Mosquitto (native)